pennhanlee/tp/docs/UserGuide.md

    * Deletes the note at the specified `NOTE_INDEX` of the book specified at `INDEX`.
    * The `INDEX` refers to the index number shown in the displayed book list.
-   * The `NOTE_INDEX` refers to the index number shown in the displayed notes in the detailed view.
+   * The `NOTE_INDEX` refers to the order in which the notes are displayed from left to right.
    * All indexes **must be a positive number** 1, 2, 3, …​
 </div>